-Users say the Genesis E-310 is nicely sized, with 637 square inches of cooking space and durable, thanks to its porcelain-enameled shroud and enameled, cast-iron cooking grates.
-They also say that it's easy to clean and easy to use, thanks to features that include a built-in thermometer, heavy-duty casters and an electronic ignition system.
+Users say the Genesis E-310 is nicely sized, with 637 square inches of cooking space.
+It's highly durable, thanks to its porcelain-enameled shroud and enameled, cast-iron cooking grates.
+They appreciate some of the extra features, such as the built-in thermometer and an electronic ignition system.
 It can be powered by propane or natural gas and users report very few flare-ups.
-A stainless-steel model, the Genesis S-310 (Est. $850) is also available.

-If you're looking for a grill that offers more in the way of versatility and build quality, reviewers recommend the Genesis S-330 (Est. $950).
-It delivers the same heat output (38,000 Btu) and has the same-size cooking space as the Genesis E-310, but for the extra $250 or so, you'll get a side burner, a sear burner and stainless-steel construction.
+If you're looking for a grill that offers more in the way of versatility and build quality, reviewers recommend the Weber Genesis S-330 (Est. $950).
+It delivers the same heat output (38,000 Btu) and has the same-size cooking space as the Genesis E-310, but for the extra $250 or so, you'll get a side burner, a sear burner and stainless steel construction.

 The Genesis S-330 earns a recommendation in one professional test of grills and high ratings on consumer review sites such as Amazon.com and HomeDepot.com.
 Owners love the sear burner and side burner, saying it makes a great grill even more versatile.
 Virtually everyone who purchased the grill says it's easy to assemble and clean, although we found a couple of reviewers who struggled with the assembly process.